JohnEarnest/Mako/docs/makoBasics.md

 An Introduction to MakoVM
 =========================

 MakoVM is an extremely simple stack-based virtual machine intended for the creation of video games.
 This tutorial will explain the workings of Mako, and at the same time introduce Maker, a Forth-inspired compiled language targeting Mako.
-While it is entirely possible to compile existing languages to MakoVM bytecodes, Maker code has a very tight relationship with Mako and makes it easy to explain the "hardware" on a low level.
+While it is entirely possible to compile existing languages to MakoVM instructions, Maker code has a very tight relationship with Mako and makes it easy to explain the "hardware" on a low level.

 First Steps
 -----------